 Everyone from scientists to mental health professionals to Arianna Huffington agrees that getting a good night’s sleep is one of the most important things you can do for your well-being.

 You’ve probably heard the arguments for getting eight to 10 hours of shut-eye every night, and you’ve committed yourself to at least attempting to snooze more.
-But what you may not know is that your slumbering position can be just as important as how much you sleep, and it can tell you some pretty significant things about your health and habits.
+But what you may not know is that different sleep positions can be just as important as how much you sleep, and it can tell you some pretty significant things about your health and habits.

-Whether you snooze on your side or are a hard-core on-the-back relaxer, here’s what your sleep position is trying to tell you about your body.
+Whether you snooze on your side or are a hard-core on-the-back relaxer, here’s what different sleep positions are trying to tell you about your body.

 If you sleep on your back

 There’s a reason why every yoga class ends with savasana.
-According to some experts, being on your back is one of the better ways to relax.
+According to some experts, being on your back is one of the better sleep positions in which you can relax.
 “The reason it’s an excellent position is that there’s no compromise of any circulation,” says sleep expert Nancy H. Rothstein.
 “Everything is free to flow.”

 But if sleeping on your back is has you feeling more “ouch!” than “om,” your body could be trying to tell you something.
 Keelyn Nielsen, a sleep disorder coordinator in New York City, says an issue called “positional sleep apnea” can be triggered when you’re on your back.
 “When someone is lying on her back, gravity alone is going to weigh her down,” she explains.
 “So if they have, let’s say, extra soft tissues in their throat due to fatty cellular buildup or a disproportionally large tongue, that can actually close up their airways and cause them to choke and/or snore.”
 Gastrointestinal and back issues can also make this position uncomfortable, so listen to your body if it’s begging you snooze on the flip side.